 Overfeeding is the most common mistake fish owners make, and it can lead to a multitude of serious problems in the aquarium and for its inhabitants.
 Overfeeding clogs the filter, and breaks down into toxins that are harmful to fish.
 This is why fish food packaging includes clear warnings regarding the dangers of over-feeding.

 In nature, fish search for food when are hungry but will also eat whenever food is available.
 If food sources are plentiful, they will eat several times a day.
-On the other hand, if food sources are scarce, they might go for days between meals.
+On the other hand, if food sources are scarce, fish might go for days between meals with no ill effects.
 For this reason, fish are very opportunistic and will eat whenever they have a chance.
-That means that if you offer them food, they will usually gobble it up even if they aren't starving.
-Keep that in mind the next time your fish 'beg' for food.
-Fish quickly learn who brings the food to the tank and will jump at the chance to be fed, even if they are not in dire need of food.
+Whenever you offer them food, aquarium fish will usually gobble it up even if they aren't in need of nutrition.
+Keep that in mind the next time your fish appears to "beg" for food.
+Fish quickly learn who brings the food to the tank and will jump at the chance to be fed, even if they are not in dire need.

-So how often, and how much should fish be fed?
-Frequency will vary based on the type of fish.
+The correct frequency of feeding will vary based on the species of fish.
 In general, most fish do quite well on one feeding per day.
 Most fish require 16 to 24 hours to fully digest the food they eat, so a once-a-day feeding is quite sufficient.
-However, some owners prefer to feed their fish twice a day.
-Regardless of one or two feedings, the key is to keep the feedings very small.
-The timing is not critical, with the exception of nocturnal feeders, such as certain catfish.
+However, some owners prefer to feed their fish very lightly twice a day.
+Regardless of if you use one or two feedings, the key is to keep the feedings very small.
+The timing is not critical, with the exception species that are nocturnal feeders, such as certain catfish.
 If you have nocturnal fish in your tank, be sure to feed them just before turning the lights out at night.

 As for how much food to feed, a good rule of thumb is to feed no more than the fish will consume completely in less than five minutes.
 When in doubt, underfeed!
 You can always give them another small feeding if necessary.
-However, if you overfeed the uneaten food will produce by-products which can be harmful to the fish.
-In the event you do overfeed, promptly remove the uneaten food using a siphon or net.
+However, if you overfeed, the uneaten food will produce by-products that can be harmful to the fish.
+In the event that you do overfeed, promptly remove the uneaten food from the tank using a siphon or net.
 If you see browning, rotting food material hovering near the bottom of the tank, it is clear sign you are overfeeding.
 This can lead to elevated ammonia levels in the tank and serious health consequences for your fish.
 Like any species, overfed fish may become obese and bloated.